 Link is concerned that Part 4 of the Criminal Justice and Courts Bill will deter civil society from bringing and intervening in environmental cases (regardless of the merits) by making the threat of legal costs uncertain and intimidating.
-This could push the UK into further non-compliance with key provisions of EU and international law, as recently confirmed by the European Court of Justice, and result in a further loss of public trust with decision-makers.
+The fact that individuals and NGOs could be dissuaded from challenging the decisions of public bodies on environmental issues of high public interest, such as HS2, the badger cull and a third terminal at Heathrow, is a matter of wider constitutional significance.
+These amendments could also push the UK into further non-compliance with key provisions of EU and international law (as recently confirmed by the European Court of Justice) and result in a further loss of public trust with decision-makers.